 But really.
 How hard is this going to be?

 - That is all dependent on you.
 If you just woke up from a six-month coma it’ll probably be too strenuous.
-If you can walk up two flights of stairs without fainting then you are fit enough for this ride.
+If you can walk up a flight of stairs without fainting then you are fit enough for this ride.

 What should I bring?

 - Great question!
-A bike is not provided with admission so please bring your own.
+A bike is not provided with admission so please bring your own or if you don’t have one you can rent one from us.
 We also recommend bringing lights and a water bottle but these are not mandatory.